 eBay Motors is a popular online auction platform for selling running and non-running vehicles.
 Sellers can set a minimum bid or choose a "Buy It Now" price, attracting buyers willing to take on a project car or use it for parts.
 Accurate descriptions of the car's condition and any known issues are critical to successful sales.

 Social Media Marketplaces

 Facebook Marketplace has become an influential platform for selling various items, including cars that don't run.
 These marketplaces are integrated into social media platforms, making it easy for sellers to reach a vast audience of potential buyers.
-As with other platforms, providing clear information about the vehicle's condition and photos will lead to better results.
+As with other platforms, providing clear information and photos about the vehicle's condition will lead to better results.